ViacheslavBulba/Course-Catalog-Angular-8/README.md

 # Project Goal

-In this project I was provided with a backend (returns list of courses) and the goal was to build frontend part using Angular 8.
+In this project I was provided with a backend (returns a list of courses) and the goal was to build the frontend using Angular 8.

 # How to run the project